mpodlasin/mpodlasin-website/src/pages/articles/generators-iii.md

 { value: 0, done: false }
 { value: 1, done: false }
 { value: 2, done: false }
-{ value: -666, done: true }      // <- returned value
+{ value: -666, done: true }      // result of `throw` call
 { value: undefined, done: true }
 { value: undefined, done: true }
 ```

 And although it's not visible in this example, I hope it's clear to you exactly in which place the error gets thrown inside our generator.
-It is exactly the place where the generator gets suspended, while waiting for the `next` call.
+It is exactly the place where the generator gets suspended while waiting for the `next` call.

 To show that, let's take this example: